 ALOT Living

 “We adhere to an attitude, a continuation of the life of the trees, bring nature into your home,” states on ALOT Living’s website.
+ALOT features furniture from more than 30 brands from Japan and Thailand that share a natural and cosy style.
+If you're in the market for furniture Hong Kong offers that has a Japanese influence, look no further.
+Imagine Muji but with more varieties.

-Tsuji-Seisakusho has been making dining tables and chairs in Okawa, Fukuoka for the last eight decades.
-Its Hanne Dining Chair with leather upholstering cost $4,430 each.
+It offers a comprehensive furniture selection from different price ranges.
+A beautiful Caramella Bed Type A (by Hirashima from Japan) is between $29,480 and $39,050.
+Its Tipo TV Board 140 is $28,050.
+Tsuji-Seisakusho has been making dining tables and chairs in Okawa, Fukuoka, for the last eight decades.
+Its Hanne Dining Chair with leather upholstering costs $4,430 each.

-While a sleek pantry table from FLO (a Thai brand) is $3,390 and its curvy Enso Sofa (two-seater) is only $3,990.
+While a sleek pantry table from FLO (a Thai brand) is $3,390, and its curvy Enso Sofa (two-seater) is only $3,990.
+It also has a bigger location in D-Park, Tsuen Wan.

 Price: $-$$$

-Good to know: It also sells large wood slabs -- displayed in Central store -- for anyone looking for a centrepiece on the wall or trying to build his/her own furniture.
+Good to know: It also sells large wood slabs -- displayed in the Central store -- for anyone looking for a centrepiece on the wall or trying to build his/her own furniture.

 Address: G/f, 41 Gage Street, Central